Why are sites asking for my location?

 - Click Show advanced settings.

 - In the "Privacy" section, click Content settings.

 - In the dialog that appears, scroll down to the "Location" section.
 Select your default permission for future location requests:

-- Allow all sites to track my physical location: Select this option to let all sites automatically access your location.
+- Allow all sites to track your physical location: Select this option to let all sites automatically access your location.

-- Ask me when a site tries to track my physical location: Select this option if you want Google Chrome to alert you whenever a site requests your location.
+- Ask when a site tries to track your physical location: Select this option if you want Google Chrome to alert you whenever a site requests your location.

-- Do not allow any site to track my physical location: Select this option to automatically deny site requests for your location.
+- Do not allow any site to track your physical location: Select this option to automatically deny site requests for your location.